-When computing days on the timeline, the first day is not counted and when the final day occurs on a non-business day (a weekend or holiday), the final day moves to the next business day.
+When computing days on the timeline, the first day is not counted.

 Example: If a LEA receives the due process request from a parent on Tuesday, then Wednesday is considered the first day of the 5 days during which the LEA must appoint the hearing officer.
 Assuming a normal workweek (Monday through Friday), then Wednesday is counted as day 1 and the appointment of the hearing officer by the LEA will be due on the following Tuesday, day 5.
-If the final day fell on a Saturday, then the final business day would be the next Monday.